davinderk23095-cpu/eurowings/README.md

 ---

+Access to Databricks jobs can be restricted per user or group.
+Each pipeline (job) has its own permissions, so only authorized users can view or run their assigned workflows — ensuring data isolation and secure collaboration.

+---
 ### Summary
 A **Delta Lakehouse** with **Bronze/Silver/Gold layers** and a **Star Schema** in Gold delivers clean, reliable, and scalable data.
 Deployed through **Azure DevOps CI/CD** with nightly testing and controlled production releases, it ensures automation, quality, and easy analytics integration.
+Together, these improvements make the pipeline robust, secure, and fully production-ready for automated operation in the Databricks environment.